Invasion (cancer)

-Invasive growth and metastasis as manifestation of cancer malignancy
+Invasive growth and metastasis

-The results of numerous experimental and clinical studies of malignant neoplasms have indicated that invasive growth and metastasis are the main manifestations of tumor progression, which represent two closely related processes.
+The results of numerous experimental and clinical studies of malignant neoplasms have indicated that invasive growth and metastasis are the main manifestations of tumor progression, which constitute two closely related processes.

-A malignant tumor is characterized by the possibility to implement such a biological phenomenon as the metastatic cascade which is a unique multi-stage “program” where cell invasion is a trigger and a key factor for further cancer progression and metastasis in distant organs and tissues.
-Massive metastatic lesions lead to the development of severe organ failure and, therefore, a patient’s death.
-The range between “end” points of a complex invasive metastatic process –an invasion of the primary tumor into surrounding tissues and the formation of metastatic foci –comprises several stages, the passage of which is strictly necessary for the successful development and subsequent progression of tumor growth: intravasation, survival, and presence in the systemic circulation, extravasation with subsequent colonization of organs by tumor cells, and the formation of clinically detectable metastasis.
-Tumor growth is accompanied by increasing pressure on extracellular matrix structures, whereas the tissue microenvironment fights to retain its functional-anatomic integrity via increasing pressure on tumor cells.
-The factors limiting the growth of malignant neoplasm include the basal membrane and various components of the surrounding stroma, increased interstitial pressure, limited oxygen supply to tumor cells and the formation of active oxygen forms, hypoxia conditions, and permanent exposure to immune system cells.
-Given the intratumoral heterogeneity, in the struggle for survival, some tumor cells may be subjected to regression and death, while other cells, which resist powerful, counteracting microenvironmental factors, gain an aggressive phenotype and the ability of metastatic progression.
+A malignant tumor is defined by its capacity to initiate a biological phenomenon known as the metastatic cascade, a complex multi-stage process in which cell invasion precedes further cancer progression and the formation of metastases in distant organs and tissues.
+Massive metastatic lesions lead to the development of organ failure.
+The range between the "end" points of a complex invasive metastatic process–an invasion of the primary tumor into surrounding tissues and the formation of metastatic foci–comprises several stages, the passage of which is strictly necessary for the successful development and subsequent progression of tumor growth: intravasation, survival and presence in the systemic circulation, extravasation with subsequent colonization of organs by tumor cells, and the formation of clinically detectable metastases.
+Tumor growth is accompanied by increasing pressure on surrounding extracellular matrix structures, whereas the tissue microenvironment works to retain its functional-anatomic integrity by increasing pressure on the tumor cells.
+The factors limiting the growth of malignant neoplasms include the basement membrane and various components of the surrounding stroma, increased interstitial pressure, limited oxygen supply to tumor cells and the production of reactive oxygen species, and persistent contact with immune system cells.
+Due to intratumoral heterogeneity, some tumor cells may undergo regression and death, while others, resilient against opposing microenvironmental factors, acquire an aggressive phenotype and the capacity to metastasize.

 Invasive tumor growth is enabled by the detachment of malignant cells from the tumor mass due to a reduction in or complete loss of intercellular adhesion molecules.
-This allows the cells to gain the ability of anomalously high motility enabling penetration through the stiff structural elements of the surrounding stroma.
-In this case, the invasion process extensively involves various molecular and cellular mechanisms that, according to published data, depend directly on another biological phenomenon – the epithelial-mesenchymal transformation, which was first described by E.D.
-Hay in 1995.
-Later, the term “epithelial-mesenchymal transition” (EMT) was put to use to clarify the reversibility of this process.
-Currently, EMT is known to underlie the processes of embryogenesis and inflammation, and regeneration of tissues and, certainly, plays a key role in the mechanisms of carcinogenesis.
+This allows the cells to gain anomalously high motility enabling penetration through the stiff structural elements of the surrounding stroma.

+The process by which epithelial cells lose their cell polarity and cell–cell adhesion, and gain migratory and invasive properties to become mesenchymal stem cells, is referred to as an epithelial-mesenchymal transition (EMT).
+EMTs are a normal feature of diverse biological processes such as embryogenesis and wound healing.
+However, in the context of metastasis, they facilitate the invasion of tumor cells into other areas of the body.